SwedbankPay/developer.swedbankpay.com/checkout/index.md

       title: Other Features
 ---

-{% include alert.html type="warning"
-                      icon="warning"
-                      header="Site under development"
-                      body="The Developer Portal is under construction and should not be used to integrate against Swedbank Pay's APIs yet." %}

 {% include jumbotron.html body="**Swedbank Pay Checkout** is a complete reimagination of the checkout experience, integrating seamlessly into the merchant website through highly customizable and flexible components.